tboutron/TargetVector/README.md

 # Target Vector
-An Unreal Engine 5 Template utilizing EOS (Epic Online Services), Common UI and ALS (Advanced Locomotion System Refactored XT).
+An Unreal Engine 5 Template utilizing EOS (Epic Online Services), Steam, Modular Gameplay, Common UI and ALS (Advanced Locomotion System Refactored XT).

 **Features**

 - The EOSGameInstance C++ class exposes basic EOS functionality such as Login, Friends, Invites, and Creating and Joining Sessions to Blueprint.
+EOSPlus allows for a secondary authentication system (Steam by default).
+- Modular Gameplay ready with UIExtension to improve Mod/UGC Authoring workflows in actors and UIs.
-- CommonUI based main menu system with Tabbed navigation, Input Routung, Primary Layout and Async Mixin implementation (Push Widget).
+- CommonUI based main menu system with Tabbed navigation, Input Routing, Loading Screen, Primary Layout and Async Mixin implementation (Push Widget).
 - A basic Server Browser (via helper functions (work in progress)).
-- Advanced Locomotion System Refactored with expanded States, improved Foot Print system, and Vaulting (XT).
+- Advanced Locomotion System Refactored with expanded Character States, Improved Foot Print system, Sliding and Vaulting (XT).
 - TTToolbox provides various editor tools to facilitate retargeting characters and animations to the ALS skeleton.
+- SkeletalMeshMerger for merging skeletal component at run-time.

 ### Setup
 In Project Settings > Maps & Modes select the EOS_GameInstance class in the Game Instance Class drop-down menu.